Woman outside, jawline, healthy skin, collagen skin, radiant, glowing skin

 Collagen supplements have gained traction in recent years for their bevy of potential health benefits.
 But the research on collagen supplementation is limited.
 Here’s what we know:

 • Skin health: One of the most common reasons people take collagen supplements is for their skin.
-And in fact, some research suggests that collagen peptides may help prevent wrinkles, slowing signs of aging.3 Other studies have demonstrated that participants who took hydrolyzed collagen (collagen that has been broken down into easily absorbable pieces) experienced improvements in skin hydration, elasticity and wrinkles compared to those who took a placebo supplement.The dose of collagen associated with improvements in skin health varies across research studies, but most studies have used between 2.5 and 15 grams per day for eight weeks or longer.5
+And in fact, some research suggests that collagen peptides may help prevent wrinkles, boost skin elasticity, and slow signs of aging.3 Other studies have demonstrated that participants who took hydrolyzed collagen (collagen that has been broken down into easily absorbable pieces) experienced improvements in skin hydration, elasticity and wrinkles compared to those who took a placebo supplement.The dose of collagen associated with improvements in skin health varies across research studies, but most studies have used between 2.5 and 15 grams per day for eight weeks or longer.5

-• Joint health: Studies also show that collagen peptides can help protect ligaments and tendons, and alleviate joint pain in athletes, older adults and those with degenerative joint disease.6 Thus, many people take them to improve joint health and prevent osteoarthritis.
+• Joint health: Studies also show that collagen peptides can help protect ligaments and tendons, and alleviate joint pain in athletes, older adults and those with degenerative joint disease.4 Thus, many people take them to improve joint health and prevent osteoarthritis.

 • Prevent bone loss: Research suggests that collagen peptides may also be helpful in the prevention and treatment of osteoporosis.8 And, a few studies found that post-menopausal women, who are at an increased risk of compromised bone health and conditions like osteopenia and osteoporosis, taking collagen supplements may help increase bone mineral density.9